organic tea vs regular tea

 When you're standing in the tea aisle or browsing online, the price difference between organic and regular tea might make you wonder if it's really worth the extra cost.
 After all, tea is just dried leaves, right?
 The truth is, the differences between organic and regular tea go far deeper than a certification label, affecting everything from your health to the environment to the actual taste in your cup.
 Studies have found that regular tea can contain residues from up to 30 different pesticides, while organic tea offers a pure, uncontaminated experience that many say tastes noticeably better.
 This comprehensive guide breaks down exactly what sets organic tea apart from regular tea, helping you make an informed decision about what you're putting into your body every day.

-[IMAGE SUGGESTION: Side-by-side comparison of organic and regular tea gardens] Alt text: organic tea vs regular tea farming methods comparison
+organic tea vs regular tea farming methods comparison

 The Fundamental Differences in Growing Methods